 Fort Ebey State Park is a scenic destination in the middle of Whidbey Island.
 Originally acquired to protect Puget Sound from naval invasion, its stunning beachfront bluffs have commanding views onto the Strait of Juan de Fuca.
-Runners will line up at 10 AM at the Gun Battery picnic area, perfectly situated to take in the Olympic Mountains, which seem to rise abruptly out of the salt water.
+Runners will line up at the Gun Battery picnic area, perfectly situated to take in the Olympic Mountains, which seem to rise abruptly out of the salt water.

 While there are no major climbs, the overall elevation gain adds up quickly.
 The marathon distance reaches an elevation gain of 5500′ which is approximately 1500 more feet than you can gain running up popular peaks in the I-90 corridor.
-All courses include a finishing stretch with a waterfront view along the scenic bluff-top trail.
+All courses include a stretch with a waterfront view along the scenic bluff-top trail.

 Join us for the beautiful Fort Ebey Kettles Trail Run!

 This event is part of the Half Marathon Trail Series, and runners in the Half Marathon distance will earn points toward their series standing.
 You can read more below or on the Half Marathon Trail Series page.